 Keep your cuppa tasting great.
-Get rid of limescale with this quick and easy way to clean a kettle.
+Get rid of limescale with these quick and easy ways to clean a kettle.

 - Give it a quick scrub with a kitchen scrubbing brush and your kettle will look good as new!

 - Kat’s Cleaning Spray, multi-purpose cleaner or Kat’s Reusable Wipes

 - Fill the kettle with 1 part vinegar to 2 parts water.
 You don’t need to fill the entire kettle, just enough to cover the heating element.

 - Allow the water to cool in the kettle for 15 minutes.